City Manager Search

-Blair King, who is the City Manager of Coronado, California and has served in this role since 2010.
-He has 36 years of local government experience, which includes 25 years as a City Manager at cities throughout California.
-Blair holds a Master of Public Administration and bachelor’s degree from California State University, Fresno.
+King has served as City Manager of Coronado, California since 2010, and has 36 years of local government experience, which includes 25 years as a City Manager at cities throughout California.
+King holds a Master of Public Administration and bachelor’s degree from California State University, Fresno.
+Read his resume and the "first year game plan" he was tasked with preparing as part of the selection process.

 Overview of Search Process